zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 By adopting a balanced approach and setting a sustainable pace, IT and software engineering professionals can maintain high productivity while ensuring quality and preserving their well-being.
 This method emphasizes the importance of consistent, manageable efforts that lead to meaningful and lasting results.

-Here are a few examples:
+Here are a few examples that IT architects as an inspiration to help their organizations set an effortless pace:

 * **Learning a New Technology:**
 When learning a new programming language or framework, the traditional approach might involve intensive, uninterrupted study sessions that lead to quick burnout and poor retention.
 A balanced approach involves studying for 30 minutes and no more than 2 hours per day.
 Integrate learning into daily routines with consistent, shorter study sessions, allowing time for reflection and practice.
 Steady, consistent learning leads to better understanding and retention of new skills.